uriel1998/podfox/README.md

 cd podfox
 ```

-Install these packages on Debian, Ubuntu, and derivatives:
+Install these packages on Debian, Ubuntu, and derivatives if you like.

 `sudo apt install python3-colorama python3-requests python3-feedparser python3-docopt`

-or create and activate a venv:
+Create and activate a venv:
 ```
 python3 -m venv podfox .

 source bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt python3 setup.py install
 ```

-Then `python3 setup.py install` to build the executable, then move it (located in `./bin` to wherever you like.)
+Then move it (located in `./bin`) to wherever you like, or run it from there.